RF-KeyTA/KeyTA/src/keyta/tests/libraries/features.md

 - Anchor links work
 - Cross-refs to keywords work
 - External links are opened in a new window/tab
-- Typehints work (for example: "Scope")
+- Typehints work (for example: "Scope" in Browser library)

 ## Keywords